Ciela-Institute/caustics/paper.md

 Further, it is possible to probe the lensing objects in a number of useful ways.
-Each lensing object has (where meaningful) a well defined convergence, potential, and deflection field and we provide examples to visualize all of these.
+Each lensing object has (where meaningful) a well defined convergence, potential, time delay, and deflection field and we provide examples to visualize all of these.
 Since `caustics` is differentiable, it is trivial to extract critical curves and we provide examples of these visualizations.
 Our Jupyter notebook tutorials also include examples of many typical analysis routines, though with the detailed "layed out" for the user so they may simply copy and modify to suit their particular analysis task.
 Thus, we achieve flexability both by allowing many analysis paradigms, and by facilitating the easy development of such paradigms.

 # Conclusions